 In the Carteret Southeast neighborhood in Carteret, NJ, residents most commonly identify their ethnicity or ancestry as Puerto Rican (29.6%).
 There are also a number of people of Dominican ancestry (10.8%), and residents who report Asian roots (9.6%), and some of the residents are also of Sub-Saharan African ancestry (9.6%), along with some Irish ancestry residents (6.6%), among others.
 In addition, 26.1% of the residents of this neighborhood were born in another country.

-How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
-Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
-Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
+Even if your neighborhood is walkable, you may still have to drive to your place of work.
+Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
 The greatest number of commuters in Carteret Southeast neighborhood spend between 15 and 30 minutes commuting one-way to work (30.4% of working residents), which is shorter than the time spent commuting to work for most Americans.
 However, there is also a significant group of residents (15.6%) who commute over an hour in each direction.

 Here most residents (62.4%) drive alone in a private automobile to get to work.
 In addition, quite a number also ride the bus to get to work (9.6%) and 9.1% of residents also hop out the door and walk to work for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.